Study Says Gay People Are Better In Bed Compared To Straight People

 “Women have higher body dissatisfaction than men and it interferes with their sex life more.
 This can impact sexual satisfaction and ability to orgasm if people are focusing more on these concerns than on the sexual experience.”

-Meanwhile, although bisexual men have been reportedly to orgasm 88% of the time at sex, bisexual women are not as fortunate as them.
-The study revealed that bisexual women orgasm less often compared to other members of the LGBTQ at 66%.
+Meanwhile, although bisexual men have been reportedly to orgasm 88 percent of the time during sex, bisexual women are not as fortunate as them.
+The study revealed that bisexual women orgasm less often compared to other members of the LGBTQ at 66 percent.
 Previous study also showed that bisexual people have the lowest life satisfaction among the LGBTQ group.
 They, too, feel less worthwhile and happy, and likely to experience anxiety attacks.